Morbius: Return of the monster

 Lena Ivana's influence leads Morbius to reconsider his vow to only feed on the guilty, realizing he does not investigate his criminal victims enough to fully realize if they are in need of help or can be reformed.
 He decides it is better to abstain from feeding and simply allow himself to die rather than continue to justify murder.
 Realizing his friend intends to commit suicide, Jack Russell confronts Morbius and they fight each other.
 Weakened by the fight and a lack of blood for several days, Morbius is then exposed to the rising sun and quickly burns.
 Jacob Weisenthal arrives and administers his latest attempt at a cure for Morbius' mutation, but the pseudo-vampire seemingly dies.
 Jacob and Jack Russell arrange for a midnight burial attended by the Midnight Sons, Martine, and Lena.
 Possibly thanks to Jacob's latest anti-viral serum, Morbius suddenly heals and regains consciousness, rising from his grave.

-As a result of Jacob's serum, Morbius seems to lose his bloodlust and only temporarily achieves a partial vampiric appearance every night at midnight.
+As a result of Jacob's serum, Morbius seems to lose his bloodlust and only temporarily achieves a partial pseudo-vampiric appearance every night at midnight.
 Jacob becomes alarmed that Morbius is experiencing blackouts again and may be feeding without realizing it, but Michael insists he is cured and continues pursuing Lena romantically.
-Enraged with jealousy, Martine meets with Lena and tells her Dr. Morgan Michaels is actually the Living Vampire, Michael Morbius.
-Feeling betrayed, Lena leaves Michael.
-Morbius then realizes he is experiencing bloodlust again and losing his reason as he regains his full vampiric appearance.
+Enraged with jealousy, Martine meets with Lena and tells her that "Dr. Morgan Michaels" is actually Dr. Michael Morbius, alias Morbius the Living Vampire.
+Feeling betrayed, Lena leaves Morbius.
+Morbius then realizes he is experiencing bloodlust again and losing his reason as he regains his full pseudo-vampiric appearance.
 After blacking out, Morbius realizes he has attacked and fed on a random person.
-Jacob's latest "cure" has only made him once again a monster who loses all reason and sanity when he feels the need to feed, no longer able to maintain any kind of morality or any vow to only feed on the "blood of the guilty."
-Driven by his bloodlust and once again a danger to anyone around him, Morbius abandons his Morgan Michaels identity and leaves behind both Jacob and St. Jude's Memorial Hospital.
+Jacob's latest "cure" has only made him once again a monster who loses all reason and sanity when he feels the need to feed, no longer able to maintain any kind of morality or any vow to only feed on the "blood of the guilty".
+Driven by his bloodlust and once again a danger to everyone around him, Morbius abandons his identity of Dr. Morgan Michaels and leaves behind both Jacob and St. Jude's Memorial Hospital.
 Although Jacob's serum did not cure his pseudo-vampirism, it evidently put his blood disease back into remission, as it is never mentioned again that the disease is still killing him.